About the Lighting R&D Program

-The Energy Policy Act of 2005 (EPACT 2005) and the Energy Independence and Security Act of 2007 (EISA 2007) issued directives to the Secretary of Energy to carry out a Next Generation Lighting Initiative to support solid-state lighting (SSL) R&D. The legislation directs DOE to support research, development, demonstration, and commercial application activities related to advanced SSL technologies.
-In order to effectively fulfill the directives in EPACT 2005 and EISA 2007, DOE developed a comprehensive national strategy to build collaborative efforts with the lighting industry and research community to guide SSL technology innovation.
-The DOE Lighting R&D Program has been deeply involved in SSL R&D for over a decade—challenging researchers with aggressive reach goals for efficacy and performance, and providing impartial, trusted analysis that identifies gaps in our fundamental understanding and characterizes technology issues early on, alerting manufacturers to needed improvements.
+For nearly two decades, the Lighting R&D program has acted as a catalyst, bringing together researchers, industry, universities, standards organizations, utilities, energy efficiency programs, building owners, lighting designers, and specifiers to drive SSL technology advances.
+The Energy Policy Act of 2005 (EPACT 2005) and the Energy Independence and Security Act of 2007 (EISA 2007) issued directives to the Secretary of Energy to carry out a Next Generation Lighting Initiative to support SSL research, development, demonstration, and commercial application activities.
+In order to effectively fulfill the directives in EPACT 2005 and EISA 2007, DOE developed a comprehensive national strategy to build collaborative efforts with lighting industry and research partners to guide SSL technology innovation.
+Learn more about Lighting R&D Program partnerships.

 Program priorities are guided by the Lighting R&D Opportunities document, updated annually in collaboration with the U.S. lighting research community.

 - Platform technology R&D, driving efficiency gains through improvements in materials and components.

 - Integration and validation studies, evaluating advanced lighting solutions and design strategies in real settings.

 - Lighting science and analysis, exploring the energy and non-energy impacts of next-generation lighting on health, comfort, safety, and learning.